 The layered shale breaks along natural seams.
 A quarter turn of the chisel and a few light taps can reveal a perfect leaf.

-👉 Tip: No heavy tools needed.
+👉 Tip: No heavy tools are needed.
 Bring a rock hammer, a narrow chisel or sturdy putty knife, gloves, and safety glasses.
-Tap lightly, and keep both halves—mirror fossils are common.
+Tap gently and keep both halves of the rock, since mirror fossils are common.

-Be sure to follow Wheeler High School’s posted rules and stay within the marked dig area.
+Be sure to follow the posted rules at Wheeler High School and stay within the designated digging area.

 Things to Do in Fossil, Oregon: Exploring the Area

-Fossil, Oregon is more than a quick fossil dig.
-It’s a calm little town with big sky views and easy day trips.
-You can fill a weekend without rushing.
+Fossil is more than just a quick fossil dig.
+It’s a quite small town with wide-open views and easy day trips, making it easy to fill a relaxing weekend without rushing.

-John Day Fossil Beds day trips: Visit the Painted Hills Unit near Mitchell (about 47 miles) for striking reds and golds, then continue to the Sheep Rock Unit and the Thomas Condon Paleontology Center near Dayville.
-The museum is free, features real fossils, and has engaging exhibits for kids.
+For a day trip, visit the Painted Hills Unit of John Day Fossil Beds National Monument near Mitchell, known for its colorful red and gold hills.
+You can also continue to the Sheep Rock Unit and the Thomas Condon Paleontology Center near Dayville.
+The museum is free and features real fossils along with engaging exhibits for kids.

-Scenic driving: OR‑18 and OR‑19 wind through basalt rims, ranchland, and river canyons.
-The stretch along the John Day River is a favorite, with pull-offs that make perfect photo stops.
-Sunrise and sunset light up the cliffs.
+Scenic drives along OR-18 and OR-19 pass basalt cliffs, ranchland, and river canyons.
+The route along the John Day River is especially beautiful, with many pull-offs for photos.
+Sunrise and sunset often light up the canyon walls with warm colors.

 Hiking: Try short walks at the Clarno Unit (about 18 miles southwest).
 The Trail of Fossils is an easy loop with plant fossils visible in the rocks along the path.
 Stay on the trail and look, don’t pry.